Andreas Vasev

-Andreas Vasev (Андреас Васев; born 1 March 1991) is a Bulgarian footballer who plays as a right back or winger for Montana.
+Andreas Vasev (Андреас Васев; born 1 March 1991) is a Bulgarian former professional footballer who played as a right back or winger.

 Career

 Cherno More

 On 30 June 2015 he signed with the Bulgarian Cup champion Cherno More Varna from Dunav Ruse.
 Vasev debuted for the team on 12 August 2015 in the Bulgarian Supercup match against PFC Ludogorets Razgrad which was won by Cherno More, thus becoming Superchampions of Bulgaria.
 He made his professional debut for the team in the A Group on 19 July 2015 in the match against Pirin Blagoevgrad.

 Dunav Ruse

 On 15 June 2017, Vasev returned to Dunav Ruse.